-In Texas, 14% — 1 in 7 Texans — experience food insecurity.
-That’s 1.4 million Texas households and over 4 million individuals.
-Texas is one of just 15 states with higher food insecurity than the national average.
+In Texas, 13% of Texas households — 1 in 8 Texans — experience food insecurity.
+That’s 1.4 million Texas households and nearly 4 million individuals.
+Texas is one of just 9 states with higher food insecurity than the national average.

 Effects of Food Insecurity

 Food insecurity has tremendous and varying impacts on individuals and families.
 Some common ways that food insecurity expresses itself are through: